Have you made sure that your site is mobile-friendly?

 If you want true performance optimization, you’ll have to consider other alternatives, too.

 This is why there is such a strong emphasis on building your site as a mobile-first experience.
-In simple terms, mobile-first means that your design, and content, is optimized for mobile users first.
+In simple terms, mobile-first means that your design and content is optimized for mobile users first.

-#1: Designing with mobile in mind
+Designing with Mobile in Mind

 The web is built largely on the principle of serving desktop users.
 The real web, the real advancements in technologies, is best displayed on a beautiful full-screen display.
-But, smartphones and other mobile devices are a thing, and it’s time to start adapting to the concept of mobile-first design.
+But smartphones and other mobile devices are a thing, and it’s time to start adapting to the concept of mobile-first design.

-Other than the common-sense responsive design, what other design elements you ought to implement in your mobile-first web designs?
+Other than the common-sense responsive design, what other design elements do you ought to implement in your mobile-first web designs?

-- Content first.
+Content first.
 Color second.
 You can do some interesting things with mobile design, but certainly not in the scope of desktop design.
 So, give way to content first.
 Make your copy and other content parts easily readable and accessible.
-A mobile screen is much less forgiving on distracting visual elements.
+A mobile screen is much less forgiving of distracting visual elements.

-- Easy navigation.
+Easy navigation.
 On a mobile device, you can’t just click anywhere and return to the homepage.
 Unless, of course, you plan for this type of navigation ahead of time.
 And you should.
-Experiment with Scroll-to-Top widgets, but also seamless sticky headers whenever possible.
+Experiment with Scroll-to-Top widgets but also seamless sticky headers whenever possible.

 The best way to check whether you’re doing this right is to use your phone (I do it all the time!) and visit your site.
 Do a thorough examination of how things feel and flow together.